 6. Better Customer Service - Delivering excellent customer service is a fundamental aspect of any thriving business.
 When you produce superior products and ensure timely delivery to your customers, you can enhance your brand's reputation among its target market.Satisfied customers are typically long-term buyers.
 As it costs significantly less to retain a customer than to acquire a new one, it's crucial to prioritize customer satisfaction.

-7. Higher Profitability - The six benefits of sales and operations planning mentioned above can lead to increased profitability for businesses.
+7. Higher Profitability - The six benefits of sales and operations planning process mentioned above can lead to increased profitability for businesses.
 When companies eliminate silos, accurately predict inventory needs, improve demand forecasting and product quality, and enhance customer service, higher profitability can be a natural outcome.
 With the help of S&OP, organizations can smartly optimize operations to drive profitability.

-"Effective" Sales & Operations Planning
+Effective Sales & Operations Planning

-According to Forbes Survey, 100% companies are doing some form of sales & operations planning but only 15% are easily balancing plans horizontally between sales/marketing teams & operations team whereas, 43% of companies either emphasising more on “S – Sales & Marketing” or “O - Operations” and the process is out of balance.
+According to Forbes Survey, 100% companies are doing some form of sales & operations planning but only 15% are easily balancing plans horizontally between sales/marketing teams & operations teams whereas, 43% of companies either emphasising more on “S – Sales & Marketing” or “O - Operations” and the process is out of balance.

 Do you know the reason behind this imbalance in planning?